ann-codes/fullstackopen-exercises/part0/README.md

 # Part 0

-Part 0 code in text files can display diagram using https://www.websequencediagrams.com/
+Part 0 code in text files can be copy+paste into https://www.websequencediagrams.com/ to display the diagrams.